qmacro/qmacro.github.io/src/posts/2009-09-30-rest-orientation-controlling-access-to-resources.md

 In the second call, the user is authenticated ok, but doesn't have access generally to the /qmacro/coffeeshop/ resource, hence the 403 status.
 This is Level 2.

 In the third call, we're trying to make a POST request to a specific channel resource.
 While we might have GET access to this resource, we don't specifically have POST access, so the status in the HTTP response is 405.
-In addition, a header like this: “Allow: GET” would have been returned in the response.
+In addition, a header like this: "Allow: GET" would have been returned in the response.
 This is Level 3.

 I hope this shows that when implementing a REST approach to integration, you can control access to your resources in a very granular way, and respond in a symantically appropriate way, using HTTP as designed – as an application protocol.